rarya618/article-api/README.md

 ## Description
 The main language used to build this API is Golang.
 It was chosen because of its simplicity and it would be easier to extend and maintain in the future.

-Looking at efficiency, the code runs in O(n^2) time.
+Looking at efficiency, the code runs in O(n^2) time, owing to the nested loop to search for tags.

 ### Endpoints
 - POST `/articles` handles the receipt of some article data in json format, and store it within the service.